Tyrrell Pigrome: Professional career

-Winnipeg Blue Bombers

 After going undrafted in the 2023 NFL draft, Pigrome signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL) on May 18, 2023.
 Pigrome played well in both the team's preseason games.
 He played in his first professional game on June 9, 2023, against the Hamilton Tiger-Cats, where he operated the short-yardage team and had two carries for one yard.
 He dressed in the first three regular season games, but was released on June 27, 2023, as the team re-signed Dakota Prukop as his replacement in short yardage.

-Ottawa Redblacks

 On July 11, 2023, the Ottawa Redblacks announced they had signed Pigrome to a contract.
 The Redblacks had lost quarterbacks Jeremiah Masoli and Tyrie Adams to season-ending injuries.
 He played four days later, on July 15, 2023, against his former team, the Winnipeg Blue Bombers.
 He scored his first professional touchdown on August 19, 2023, against the Montreal Alouettes on a rush attempt.
 He played in 14 games for the Redblacks where he had 39 carries for 108 yards and six touchdowns along with three pass completions from seven attempts for 46 yards.
 With Masoli and Adams under contract for the 2024 season, Pigrome was released on March 1, 2024.

-Potsdam Royals

 On February 26, 2025, Pigrome signed with the Potsdam Royals of the German Football League.
 Potsdam would go on to win the 2025 German Bowl, their third consecutive league championship.